 In line with the above, the school may decide that the children involved do not require referral to statutory services but may benefit from early help.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
-Providing early help is more effective in promoting the welfare of children than reacting later.
+Providing early help is more effective in promoting the welfare of children than reacting later (see above section 5).
 Early help can be particularly useful to address non-violent Harmful Sexual Behaviours (HSB) and may prevent escalation of sexual violence.
+All concerns, discussions, decisions, and reasons for decisions, including why certain decisions have not been made must be recorded (written or electronic).

-- 3. Those where Social Care will need to be informed and involved: - Where a child has been harmed, is at risk of harm, or is in immediate danger, schools should make a referral to local children's Social Care.
+3. Those where Social Care will need to be informed and involved:

+Where a child has been harmed, is at risk of harm, or is in immediate danger, but a criminal offence may not have been committed, schools must make a referral to local children's Social Care.
 At the point of referral schools will generally inform parents or carers, unless there are compelling reasons not to (if informing a parent or carer is going to put the child at additional risk).
 Any such decision should be made with the support of children's Social Care.
 If a referral is made, Social Care will then make enquiries to determine whether any of the children involved are in need of protection or other services.
-Schools should not wait for the outcome (or even the start) of a Social Care investigation before protecting the victim and other children in the school. - 4.
-Those where a criminal offence is likely to have occurred and the Police will be needed: The DSL will lead the school's response to any incident.
+Schools should not wait for the outcome (or even the start) of a Social Care investigation before protecting the victim and other children in the school.
+All concerns, discussions, decisions, and reasons for decisions, including why certain decisions have not been made must be recorded (written or electronic).

+4. Those where a criminal offence is likely to have occurred and the Police will be needed:

+The DSL will lead the school's response to any incident where there is evidence that a criminal offence has occurred or is likely to occur.
 However, schools are not alone in dealing with sexual violence and sexual harassment.
 Local authority children's Social Care and the Police will be important partners where it is thought that a crime might have been committed.
 Referrals to the Police will often be a natural progression of making a referral to Social Care and will generally run in parallel.
+All concerns, discussions, decisions, and reasons for decisions, including why certain decisions have not been made must be recorded (written or electronic).

-It is important for the DSL to explain to any child involved that the law is in place to protect children and young people rather than criminalise them, and this should be explained in such a way that avoids alarming or distressing them.
+It is important for the DSL to explain to any child involved that the law is in place to protect all children and young people rather than criminalise them, and this should be explained in a way that avoids alarming or distressing them.

-Where a report of rape, assault by penetration or sexual assault is made, or upskirting the starting point is that this should be passed on to the Police.
+Where a report of rape, assault by penetration or sexual assault is made, or upskirting, the starting point is that this must be passed on to the Police.
 Whilst the age of criminal responsibility is ten, if the alleged perpetrator(s) is under ten, the starting principle of reporting to the Police remains.
 The following advice may help schools decide when to engage the Police and what to expect of them when they do: